 No. 4 – Also known as a “Hairline finish” a linear texture but even finer, typically created with a 60-180 grit.
 Also known as a “Satin”(120 grit) or a “Sanitary”(180 grit) finish.

 No. 6 - Also a linear texture but even finer.
 A soft satin finish...grits 240-320 are used for this finish.

 No. 7 – To achieve this surface finish, sanding to a 600 grit and then a 1 step buff is applied.
-At this level, machine lines can be easily be seen…in other industries this finish is referred to as a “brush mirror” or “directional mirror” finish.
+At this level, sanding lines can be easily seen…in other industries this finish is referred to as a “brush mirror” or “directional mirror” finish.

-No. 8 – Highly reflective finish, grit lines removed however the faintest of machine lines can be seen.
+No. 8 – Highly reflective finish, machine lines removed however the faintest of sand paper lines can be seen.
 To achieve this step sanding continues well above 600 grit...we use +2500 grit paper prior to multiple buffing steps.

 The most polished finish is a Super No. 8 finish, however, this surface finish, often found in the medical, military, and aerospace industry, is especially expensive to produce.
 When we were just starting Carbon Shaving Co.
-I had the opportunity to meet and talk with a local company that polishes lenses for missiles in addition to medical devices...diamond paste, under a microscope is used to accomplish some of these finishes while holding the tolerances that are needed.
+I had the opportunity to meet and talk with a local company that polishes lenses for missiles in addition to medical devices...diamond paste, under a microscope, while holding the tolerances that are needed is used to accomplish these finishes.